RaulR20/SQL-for-DataScience/README.md

 # SQL-for-DataScience
-All Assigments made in SQL for Data Science
+All Assigments made in course SQL for Data Science - Imtiaz Ahmad